Cost & fees

 Are the DVSA practice questions in the app really free?

-Yes — all 750+ DVSA revision questions, with answers and explanations, are available for free with no account required.
-Paid upgrades unlock additional premium features such as the full hazard perception clip library.
+Yes — all 750+ DVSA revision questions, with answers and explanations, are available for free (with ads) and no account required.
+A subscription or one-off lifetime purchase removes ads and unlocks premium features such as the full hazard perception clip library.

 Is the theory test fee the same for cars, motorcycles, lorries and buses?